An efficient tensor regression for high-dimensional data: Introduction

-Tensor regression usually involves a huge number of parameters, which actually grows exponentially with the order of tensors, and the situation is much more serious for tensor autoregression in handling time series data since both responses and predictors are high-order tensors with the same sizes \citep{Wang2021a,Chen2021a}.
+Tensor regression usually involves a huge number of parameters, which actually grows exponentially with the order of tensors, and the situation is much more serious for tensor autoregression in handling time series data since both responses and predictors are high order tensors with the same sizes \citep{Wang2021a,Chen2021a}.
 To address this challenge, some dimension reduction tools will be needed for the coefficients of a tensor regression, while canonical polyadic (CP) and Tucker decomposition are two most commonly used tools for compressing tensors in the literature \citep{Kolda2009}.
-CP decomposition \citep{harshman1970foundations} can compress a tensor dramatically by representing them into a linear combination of basis tensors with rank one, and this makes it very useful in handling higher order tensors.
-However, CP decomposition is lack of many desirable mathematical properties, and its calculation is also computationally unstable \citep{Oseledets2010,Hillar2013}.
-Accordingly, only a few researches in statistics employ CP decomposition to restrict the parameter space of tensor regression \citep{lock2018tensor,Zhou2013}.
+CP decomposition \citep{harshman1970foundations} can compress a tensor dramatically by representing them into a linear combination of basis tensors with rank one, and this makes it very useful in handling higher order tensors. {Accordingly, many researches in statistics employ CP decomposition to restrict the parameter space of tensor regression \citep{Zhou2013, rajarshi2017bayesian, lock2018tensor} or to factorize tensor-valued data directly \citep{dunson2009nonparam, zhou2015bayesian, lock2018supervised, bi2018multilayer}.
+However, it is generally NP-hard in computation to determine the CP-rank of a tensor \citep{Hillar2013}, and the corresponding approximation with a fixed rank in the Frobenius norm can be ill-posed \citep{Kolda2009}.} As a result, its calculation is well known to be computationally unstable \citep{Kolda2009, Oseledets2010,Hillar2013}.